stronnag/mwptools/docs/manual/docs/mwp-geozones.md

 ## Introduction

-Since mwp 7.32.?, mwp provides a UI for the Geozones function that will / may appear in INAV 8.0.0 (or later).
-As the technical details for this feature has not yet been made publicly available, the implementation described below should be considered experimental.
+Since mwp 7.32.?, mwp provides a UI for the Geozones function that may appear in INAV 8.0.0 (or later).
+As the technical details for this feature has not yet been made publicly available, the implementation described below should be considered experimental; at least the user can generate colourful shapes ...

-Geozones provides a set of geographical shapes that the FC can navigate around, characterised by:
+Geozones provides (in theory at least) a set of geographical shapes that the FC can navigate around, characterised by:

 * Shape
     - Circular